Nandini-159/dev-ops-challenge/assignment-3/server-load.md

 Commands which will be used :
 command: top
 To check :
-Processes consuming high CPU usage
+Processes consuming high CPU usage,
 Any processes in zombie state

 Command: